Carnit/Drug-recommendation-system/README.md

 ## 📖 Overview

 The **Drug Recommendation System** is an innovative machine learning-based solution designed to assist healthcare providers in making personalized medication recommendations to patients.
-This university project leverages advanced algorithms to analyze patient data, medical history, and preferences to suggest suitable medications, ultimately improving patient outcomes and enhancing the quality of healthcare delivery.
+This university project leverages advanced algorithms to analyze medicine descriptions, reasons for use, and other characteristics to suggest suitable alternative medications, ultimately improving patient outcomes and enhancing the quality of healthcare delivery.

+The system uses natural language processing (NLP) and cosine similarity to find medicines with similar properties, enabling healthcare providers to offer alternatives when a specific medicine is unavailable, contraindicated, or not preferred by the patient.

 ## 🎯 Objectives